iturner72/book-notes/the_gulag_archipelago.md

     occupation (an extreme of poverty to which the peasants had not been driven even in serfdom) the courts handed out a full measure: *ten* years for what ranked as an especially dangerous theft of socialist property.
+* 35 ...on June 4, 1947, a decree was issued which outdid them all.
+It was instantly christened "Four-sixths" by the undismayed prisoners.
+If a young girl sent into the fields to get a few ears of grain took along two friends for company ("an organized gang") or some twelve-year-old youngsters went after cucumbers or apples, they were liable to get *twenty* years in camp.

+### 3 The Interrogation